Advanced-Command-Handler/Advanced-Command-Handler/README.md

 ### Colors for the logger

-Colors are set out in static public object in the `Logger` class, so you can change them.
+Colors are set out in a static public object in the `Logger` class, so you can change them.

 These are the current colors :